keycloak/keycloak-community/design/client-secret-rotation.md

 The idea is to introduce a client secret policy part of client policies, similarly to password policies for users.
 Initially it would not be extensible, but would be just a simple key/value configuration.

-We'd have the following options in client secret policy to cover secret rotation:
+We'd have the following options in client secret policy to cover secret rotation.
+The options `Secret expiration`, `Rotated secret expiration` and `Remaining expiration for rotation during update` are applicable just if `Secret rotation enabled` is ON:

-- Secret expiration: [seconds]
-- Secret rotation enabled: [boolean]
+- **Secret rotation enabled: [boolean]**
-- Rotated secret expiration: [seconds]
+- **Secret expiration: [seconds]** - When the secret is rotated, this is the expiration of time of the new secret
+- **Rotated secret expiration: [seconds]** - When secret is rotated, this is the remaining expiration time for the old secret.
+This value should be always smaller than `Secret expiration`.
+When this is set to 0, the old secret will be immediately removed during client rotation.
+- **Remaining expiration for rotation during update: [seconds]** - During dynamic client registration client-update request, the client secret will be automatically rotated if the remaining expiration time of the current secret is smaller than the value specified by this option.
+See the example below for more details.
+This configuration option is relevant only for dynamic client update requests.
+It is not used for admin REST API (Admin Console) requests.

 As these options are part of client policies it will be possible to define different values for different groups of clients.